sahussain/Udacity-MLEN-CapstoneProject/Proposal/Proposal.md

 - Pre-Process the Data
 	- where i need to convert the data form a wide-table format to tall-table.
 - Create Time Series
-- Splitting in Time Series into
-Training and Test Series
+- Splitting in Time Series into Training and Test
+- Convert Time Series to JSON
+- Uploading Data to S3
+- Training a DeepAR Estimator
+- Setting Hyperparameters

 -----------